Eating Out Loud

 Eden Grinshpan

-Eden Grinshpan is a chef, author of Eating Out Loud, and a television food personality known for her relatability, theatrics, raw sincerity and goofiness.
-She is the creator of Eden Eats where she shares recipes and candid moments of her life, family, and kitchen antics.
-Eden earned her culinary degree at Le Cordon Bleu in London and subsequently traveled and ate her way across Europe, India, Southeast Asia, and of course Israel, from which her family hails.
-At 27, Eden was featured in Forbes 30 under 30 list after she conceptualized, produced, and hosted Eden Eats, her first culinary travel show for the Cooking Channel.
-She then went on to host and judge a multitude of television shows, including Log On and Eat with Eden Grinshpan and Chopped Canada.
-Eden lives in Toronto with her husband, Ido, and their daughters.
+Eden Grinshpan is the author of the cookbook Eating Out Loud, a television food personality, and the creator of the online platform Eden Eats.
+Known for her relatability, raw sincerity, goofiness, and big, bold veg-forward cooking, Grinshpan earned her culinary degree at Le Cordon Bleu in London and subsequently traveled and ate her way across Europe, India, Southeast Asia, and of course Israel, where she spent summers growing up.
+This exploration resulted in her culinary travel show for the Cooking Channel, Eden Eats, which she produced and hosted.
+She then went on to host television shows such as Log On & Eat with Eden Grinshpan and Top Chef Canada.
+Grinshpan splits her time between Toronto and New York with her husband, Ido, and their two daughters, Ayv and Romi.
 More by Eden Grinshpan

 Decorative Carat